 About the Club

-The White Hill Centre has given us a long term stable home.
-Whilst many clubs have faltered at the whim of a brewery or landlord, we have prospered.
-This stability means we can plan for a future with confidence.
-The centre provides us with; a well-stocked bar, disabled access and secure parking, with none of the noise and distraction problems normally associated with a licensed venue.
+The Centre has given us a long term stable home.
+Many clubs have faltered at the whim of a brewery or landlord, but we have prospered.
+This stability allows us to plan our future with confidence.
+The Centre has a well-stocked bar and disabled access, with none of the noise and distraction problems normally associated with a licensed venue.

-If the club has a unique feature it is that it refuses to be pigeonholed.
-Our guests, who cover all aspects of folk music, come from all over the globe; be they young or old, traditional or contemporary, song based or instrumental, famous or just beginning, the key criteria is quality.
+The club refuses to be pigeonholed.
+Our guests, cover all aspects of folk music, come from all over the globe; be they young or old, traditional or contemporary, song based or instrumental, famous or just beginning, the key criteria is quality.

 We are proud to be a club rather than a concert venue.
-We are able to get up close and personal with our guests and regular performers, in room which has unique acoustics and a great atmosphere.
+You are able to get up close and personal with our guests and regular performers, in a room which has superb acoustics and a great atmosphere.

 We may be a one of the longest established clubs in the area, but our eye is on the future and not the past.
-We approach the task of providing a platform for showcasing the best in folk and acoustic music with passion
+We approach with a passion the task of providing a platform to showcase the best in folk and acoustic music.